Misconduct linked to disability — new case law

 It is enough to give even the most seasoned HR practitioner sleepless nights: an employee facing a disciplinary charge alleges that their behaviour was in some way caused by, or related to, their disability.
 Deciding when it is ‘safe’ or fair to proceed can be a difficult judgement call.
-First of all, it can be tricky to decide whether an employee’s behaviour is in fact linked to their disability.
+Firstly, it can be tricky to decide whether an employee’s behaviour is in fact linked to their disability.
 How close must the connection be?

 The EAT grappled with this question in the case of Risby v London Borough of Waltham Forest.
 The claimant in the case was dismissed for misconduct after losing his temper following his employer’s decision to move a training course to a venue inaccessible to him as a wheelchair user.

 The EAT held that there need only be a ‘loose causal link’ between an employee’s conduct and their disability to give rise to a claim of disability discrimination.
 But what does the decision mean for HR practitioners seeking to balance individual rights with the consistent application of disciplinary rules?

 The claimant was employed by the LBFW as a risk and insurance manager.
 He was also a paraplegic wheelchair user.
 In early 2013, LBFW organised workshops for their managers to take place at an external, wheelchair-accessible venue.
 However, to save costs, a decision was taken to move a session due to be attended by the claimant, to an LBFW venue that was not wheelchair accessible.

 The claimant was very angry and upset about this.
 He lost his temper and shouted at a junior colleague, using offensive and overtly racist language and causing her distress.
 The claimant was suspended and, following a disciplinary investigation, was dismissed for this outburst.
 He brought claims of unfair dismissal and disability discrimination.